 Waterfalls are another extra feature you should consider.
 They can add a very attractive element to your spa, and the sound of falling water is very relaxing.

-If you’re still having difficulty choosing which spa is right for you and your family, contact our No-Hassle Team!
+If you’re still having difficulty choosing which spa is right for you and your family, contact our Customer Service team!
 They’ll be happy to help you find the perfect spa for your needs.

 In summary, there really is no better choice for your hot tubs needs.
-Strong is proud to offer these fetures to make your experience just right for your family.
+Strong is proud to offer these features to make your experience just right for your family.

 They don’t get any stronger than this.
 Our unique hot tub hard cover was engineered to provide the toughest protection and ultimate thermal efficiency.
-The locking cover can hold well over 1,000 pounds, minimizing the risk of kids or pets entering or drowning.
+The locking cover can hold well over 1,000 pounds, minimizing the risk of kids or pets entering.
 It’s easy for an adult to open, but not a child.
-The key locking cover also protects spa controls and stereo systems from theft.
+The key locking cover also protects spa controls and stereo systems.
 In addition, our cover is fully insulated with closed cell foam to keep the cold out and the heat in.
-Titan™ keeps your hot tub clean and ready to go.
+DURA-SHIELD keeps your hot tub clean and ready to go.

-The Titan™ hot tub cover requires no maintenance and can withstand all elements, for years of worry-free use.
+DURA-SHIELD hot tub HardCover requires no maintenance and can withstand all elements, for years of worry-free use.
 It will remain just as beautiful in the years to come as the very first day.
 Other spa covers take on water and harbor bacteria, mold and mildew, requiring you to replace them every few years.
-We’re so confident in our Titan™ HardCover’s durability that we offer a lifetime warranty!
+We’re so confident in our DURA-SHIELD HardCover’s durability that we offer a limited lifetime warranty!

 Foldaway Hot Tub Steps and Towel Holder